mikez3/Split-Learning-Privacy-Preserving-Record-Linkage/README.md

-# Federated Learning approach for Privacy Preserving Record Linkage
+# Split Learning approach for Privacy Preserving Record Linkage
 <!-- > **Notice**: This project is currently under development. -->

-This project provides a privacy-preserving solution for record matching, eliminating the need for dataholders to transfer their data externally in any form.
-By leveraging a Federated Learning approach with Support Vector Machines and using a reference set, it achieves high-quality matching comparable to non-Federated Learning setups for plain record linkage.
+This project investigates the application of Split Learning for Privacy-Preserving Record Linkage, aiming to identify the same entity across different databases without compromising privacy, using Reference sets (publicly available data collections).
+This method has minimal impact on matching performance compared to a traditional centralized SVM-based approach.

 ## Quick info:
 [`split_learning_training_data_generator.py`](#data-generator): Generates data for training and testing.
 It also uses the `test_data_generatror.py`